How to Create a Workout Comeback Plan

-Look in any health magazine or Google “Workout Plan” and get ready to be bombarded with thousands of training plans for any goal you can dream up.
-Planning your ideal routine is easy enough to do, however sticking to it is where the true work begins.
+Google, “Workout Plan” and get ready to be bombarded with thousands of training plans for any goal you can dream up.
+Planning your ideal routine is easy enough to do, however, sticking to it is where the true work begins.

-Earlier we discussed Realities of Your Goals, with the focus of thinking of barriers that get in the way of healthy eating and activity and coming up with a plan to overcome them.
-Planning to fail takes this a step beyond.
-You will have that week where you get in 2 of your planned 5 workouts and it’s not going to feel good.
+First off, focus on thinking of barriers that get in the way of healthy eating and activity.
+Next, come up with a simple plan to overcome them, consisting of when and how.
+You will have that week where you get in 2 of your 5 planned workouts, and it’s not going to feel good.
 Now what?
-It’s incredibly easy to convince yourself it’s too hard, that you knew you couldn’t do it anyway and throw in the towel.
+It’s incredibly easy to convince yourself it’s too hard, that you knew you couldn’t do it, and throw in the towel.

-THIS is when you need a good plan.
-Come up with a few scenarios that are likely to throw you off course; Travel, sickness, and work/schedule overload are a few big ones.
-Next write down a comeback day and 2 actions for each scenario.
-Here’s a few examples:
+This is when you need a good plan.
+Come up with a few scenarios that are likely to throw you off course; Travel, sickness, and schedule overload are a few big ones.
+Next, write down a comeback day and 2 actions for each scenario.

 Scenario 1 – I get sick